microsoft/Smart-Energy-Foundation-Demo-Stack/README.md

 3. Register for a Wunderground Weather Data API Key here: https://www.wunderground.com/weather/api/

 # Deploying the Solution
 You can deploy the solution automatically to your Azure Subscription [here](https://gallery.cortanaintelligence.com/Solution/Carbon-Emissions-Data-Platform-2).
 That solution will automatically create the infrastructure on your Azure subscription.
+The solution comes with a PowerBI Dashboard file you can simply publish to visualize the data.
 You can then customise the solution using the code in this project and deploy that updated version to update your running copy of the platform.

+## Publishing the PowerBI Visualisation
+If you deploy the solution automatically to your Azure Subscription from [here](https://gallery.cortanaintelligence.com/Solution/Carbon-Emissions-Data-Platform-2), the Azure SQL database and data miner are created and deployed in your Azure subscription.
+A PowerBI Chart is contained in the solution to visualize the data [here](https://github.com/Microsoft/Smart-Energy-Foundation-Demo-Stack/blob/master/SmartEnergyAzureDemo/Visualization/PowerBI/SmartEnergyDashboardDirectQuery.pbix).
+To deploy it, open the PBIX file in this solution in PowerBI Desktop (download for free from https://powerbi.microsoft.com/en-us/desktop/) and update the data source to point to your SQL Azure database using the instructions in https://github.com/Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/blob/master/docs/powerbi-configurations.md  .
+Publish the report to your Workspace.
+The first time it's published, you'll need to open the Workspace, hit the DataSets tab and hit Settings on the CarbonEmissions Dataset, then hit Datasource Credentials > Edit Credentials and re-enter the username and password for connection to the database.

 # Customising the Solution and your Infrastructure
 ## Components